hrushikeshrv/docxlatex/README.md

 # docxlatex
-A python library for extracting text from .docx files with LaTeX support
+A python library for extracting text and images from .docx files with LaTeX support

 Influenced by [python-docx](https://github.com/python-openxml/python-docx) and [python-docx2txt](https://github.com/ankushshah89/python-docx2txt).
 This project aims to expand the above libraries' functionality by allowing you to extract the equations in a .docx file and converts them to valid LaTeX,